PHDA 03 - Population Health and Geographic Information Systems (GIS)

 In this course, students will learn about:

-• the geographic nature of population and public health
+• The geographic nature of population and public health

-• how geographic data are incorporated into health research
+• How geographic data are incorporated into health research

-• key considerations in spatial analysis
+• Key considerations in spatial analysis

-• the applications of Geographic Information Systems (GIS) to health research and population and public health
+• The applications of Geographic Information Systems (GIS) to health research and population and public health

-Throughout the course, students will gain hands-on experience working with a wide range of spatial data and analysis methods using ArcGIS.
+Throughout the course, students will gain hands-on experience working with a wide range of spatial data and analysis methods using QGIS.

 Learning objectives